OksanaBaloh/Delivery-App/README.md

 npm start

-Finally, open "index.html" in any browser or address "http://localhost:8080/".
+Finally, open "index.html" in any browser or address which wrote in server logs (ex. "http://localhost:8080/").

 For close server use "CTRL+C"